The Offence of Criminal Damage in Victoria

 Adjourned undertaking/discharge/dismissal - 23.3%

-If you are facing a charge of Criminal damage it is important to get advice as early as possible.
-Call us on (03) 9668 7600 for a case assessment and we can discuss your situation and explore all options.
+If you are facing a charge of Criminal Damage it is important to get advice as early as possible.
+Contact us for a case assessment and we can discuss your situation and explore all options.